QuickBlox/quickblox-javascript-sdk/README.md

 These modules are combined through [browserify](http://browserify.org/) into a single `quickblox.js` file in the root and so this is the only file that needs to be included in a `<script>` tag OR in a RequireJS application OR in Node.js environment (everywhere).
 To build the library, use the [Grunt](http://gruntjs.com/) task runner:

 * You need to have the dependencies listed in the package.json available, use `npm install` to load them.
+* Also you need install jasmine global 'npm i -g jasmine' for tests.
 * Change the 'version' properties in next files:
   * https://github.com/QuickBlox/quickblox-javascript-sdk/blob/gh-pages/js/qbConfig.js
   * https://github.com/QuickBlox/quickblox-javascript-sdk/blob/gh-pages/bower.json